qualcomm/resource-tuner/Docs/README.md

 Resource-tuner utilises YAML files for configuration.
 This includes the resources, signal config files.
 Target can provide their own config files, which are specific to their use-case through the extension interface

 ## 1. Initialization Configs
 Initialisation configs are mentioned in InitConfig.yaml file.
 This config enables resource-tuner to setup the required settings at the time of initialisation before any request processing happens.

 ### Common Initialization Configs
-Common initialization configs are defined in <base_dir>/common/InitConfig.yml, typical <base_dir> is /etc/resource-tuner but can be configured differently.
+Common initialization configs are defined in /etc/resource-tuner/common/InitConfig.yaml

 ### Overriding Initialization Configs
-Targets can override initialization cofigs (complements common init configs, i.e. overrides specific configs) by simply pushing its own InitConfig.yml into <base_dir>/custom/InitConfig.yml
+Targets can override initialization configs (in addition to common init configs, i.e. overrides specific configs) by simply pushing its own InitConfig.yaml into /etc/resource-tuner/custom/InitConfig.yaml

 ### Overiding with Custom Extension File
-RESTUNE_REGISTER_CONFIG(RESOURCE_CONFIG, "/bin/InitConfigCustom.yaml");
+RESTUNE_REGISTER_CONFIG(INIT_CONFIG, "/bin/InitConfigCustom.yaml");

-Right now InitConfigs.yml added below configs
 ### 1. Logical Cluster Map
 Configs of cluster map in InitConfigs->ClusterMap section
 | LgcId  |     Name   |